|

 Combustion, Poser, and Corel Painter are used as artistic

-extenders; Architectural Desktop, Autocad, and WiseImage to handle
+extenders; Architectural Desktop, Autocad, and WiseImage are used to handle

-legacy CAD files and archived documents.
+legacy CAD files, archived documents and D-base transfers into Revit.
 Special applications for

 energy analysis, presentation documents, database management,